Vaibhashika Presentation of the Two True Phenomena

 According to the Jetsunpa textbook tradition, in the Sautrantika system,

-- Truly established existence (bden-par grub-pa, true existence) is synonymous with existence established as an ultimate phenomena (don-dam-par grub-pa); and ultimate phenomena (don-dam-pa) are synonymous with deepest true phenomena (don-dam bden-pa).
+- Truly established existence (bden-par grub-pa, true existence) is synonymous with existence established as an ultimate phenomenon (don-dam-par grub-pa); and ultimate phenomena (don-dam-pa) are synonymous with deepest true phenomena (don-dam bden-pa).
 Thus, deepest true phenomena (objective entities, nonstatic phenomena) all have truly established existence (existence established as true phenomena).
 They all can perform a function.

 - Superficial true phenomena (metaphysical entities, static phenomena), on the other hand, have existence not truly established (bden-par ma-grub-pa, non-true existence).
 They lack true existence because they are established as not ultimate phenomena (don-dam-par ma-grub-pa).
-This is because they cannot perform a function and are merely imputed by words and concepts.
+This is because they cannot perform a function and are merely something imputed by words and concepts.
 For this reason, superficial phenomena have falsely established existence (rdzun-par grub-pa, false existence) – in other words, existence established as false phenomena.

 According to the Panchen textbook tradition, in the Sautrantika system,